Legal Advice for “Title VII” — 18 results

 The following series of guides is to help both employers and employees understand their rights and obligations under the various federal employment discrimination laws.
 I will write in a... more

-Written by attorney John Mixon, over 5 years ago.
+Written by attorney John Mixon, almost 6 years ago.

 Sexual harassment, like other forms of discrimination or harassment on the basis of race, national origin, age, or disability, is barred by a federal law called Title VII.
 This legal guide... more